sirspen/minikube-exercise/README.md

-# Minikube Excercise
+# Minikube Exercise

 This repository contains a Go application that is a simple Hello World application that displays the name of the pod it's running on.
 The application is contained in a Docker container.
-A Kubernetes manifests is used to deploy the application to a Minikube cluster behind a load balancer in a new Namespace.
+A Kubernetes manifest is used to deploy the application to a Minikube cluster behind a load balancer in a new Namespace.

 ## Prerequisites